salvadordf/WebView4Delphi/README.md

 WebView4Delphi includes VCL, FireMonkey (FMX) and Lazarus components.

+WebView4Delphi is a replacement of the TWebBrowser and TEdgeBrowser components.
+It's a full implementation of the WebView2 framework, it's updated frequently and it also supports older Delphi versions.

 ## Links
 * [Installation instructions and more information about WebView4Delphi](https://www.briskbard.com/index.php?lang=en&pageid=webview)
 * [Developer Forums](https://www.briskbard.com/forum)